MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 #### Example Run

-An already preprocessed example dataset is provided under the *Data* folder, already preprocessed.
-This allows to understand model training, the structure of the output and also how the inference scrip works.
+An already preprocessed example dataset is provided under the *Data* folder.
+This allows to understand model training, the structure of the output and also how the inference script works.

 The example debug dataset has no data categories (*\<model\>_settings.py*):
 ```